Rea Singh

 Professional summary

 Rea is an established communications and engagement leader with over a decade of experience working in social policy, community development and communications.
-Rea joined Cultural Perspectives Group in 2018, and not only has she consistently played a vital role within her own team firstly as Project Officer and subsequently as Engagement Lead, she has become an Executive company representative; utilising her skills to work across the company and has adapted to different areas of work.
-Now performing the role of Director – Engagement, Rea leads high-level projects for local, state, and federal government departments, corporate clients, universities, and the not-for-profit sector.
+Rea joined Cultural Perspectives Group in 2018, and not only has she consistently played a vital role within her own team, firstly as Project Officer and subsequently as Engagement Lead, but she has also become an Executive company representative, utilising her skills to work across the company to adapt to different areas of work.
+Now performing the role of Director – Engagement, Rea leads high-level projects for local, state and federal government departments, corporate clients, universities and the not-for-profit sector.

 Rea is committed to making change and will never shy away from addressing serious issues facing all intersections of community.
-Rea has strong demonstrated experience leading co-designed community initiatives with the application of the IAP2 Framework, design and delivery of national communication and engagement strategies in important policy areas such as health and wellbeing, disability, to her personal passion in primary prevention of violence against women, children, older people and all diverse populations.
+She has extensive experience leading co-designed community initiatives guided by the IAP2 Framework and designing and delivering national communication and engagement strategies in key policy areas such as health, wellbeing and disability.
+Rea brings this professional expertise together with her personal passion for the primary prevention of violence against women, children, older people and diverse communities.

-Rea has coordinated the development and delivery of a number of significant government campaigns within the GCCP Village model including:
+Rea coordinated the development and delivery of a number of significant government campaigns, including:

 Campaign lead for the Department of Health, Disability and Ageing’s Youth Vaping (Join the Thousands), COVID-19 vaccine uptake, Cosmetic Surgery and Hearing Health campaigns.
 Applying expertise on multiple health-based communication and engagement considerations for both above and below the line strategies.